Commonwealth of Massachusetts Physician License Applications

 If you have a Full Medical License in another state, you can still apply for a MA limited license.

-I want to double-side my application to cut down on paper usage.
+I want to submit my printed application double-sided to cut down on paper usage.

 The Mass Medical Board will not accept your application double sided, DO NOT do this.